UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/1_lobster-density_import-from-gsheet.md

     ## $ x145              <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, …
     ## $ x150              <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, …

-Now we need to write the data.
+Now we need to save a copy of the data.

 There are several ways to setting the directory where we will read data from or write data to.